 A Comprehensive Package of Services and Products

-Twelve months of intensive advisory support by a team of highly experienced professionals led by John N. Gardner of the Gardner Institute.
+Twelve months of intensive advisory support by a team of highly experienced professionals led by John N. Gardner of the Gardner Institute for Excellence in Undergraduate Education.
 This advisory support team consists of core staff members in addition to knowledgeable experts drawn from former Foundations of Excellence (FoE) participating institutions.
-These services are tailored to the unique needs of each campus and include
+These services are tailored to the unique needs of each campus and include:

-Current Practices Inventory .
-This inventory is both a process and template for conducting a comprehensive, institution-wide inventory of all policies, practices, and programs, both curricular and extracurricular, affecting first-year students.
+Current Practices Inventory.
+This inventory is both a process and template for conducting a comprehensive, institution-wide inventory of all policies, practices, and programs, both curricular and extracurricular, affecting transfer students.
 Information collected on the Current Practices Inventory serves as a factual knowledge basis for the ensuing assessment activities.

-Action Plan for improving the first college year.
+Action Plan for improving the transfer student experience.
 Foundations of Excellence includes a process and template for producing the ultimate outcome of the process, the action plan.

 FoEtec® – an advanced technology platform.
 FoEtec is available to all participants and serves as a sophisticated, but user-friendly, electronic platform for recording data, internal and external communication, as well as reporting findings.
 Participating campuses will have a two-year license to use the FoEtec electronic platform.

 Foundations of Excellence Faculty/Staff and Student Surveys .
 As part of participation in the Foundations of Excellence process, campuses will participate in surveys of faculty/staff and first-year and transfer students.
-The surveys, owned and administered by Educational Benchmarking, Inc., (EBI) are employed early in the self-study process.
-EBI’s interactive on-line analysis tools allow groups to analyze and discuss survey results as team.
+The interactive on-line analysis tools allow groups to analyze and discuss survey results as team.
 Final results are an important source of evidence for the self-study process.